blip-lorist/book-duets-api/README.md

 # <a name="get-api-key"></a> Get an API Key

 To use the Book Duets API, you'll need to register for an API key.
-(If you submit an endpoint request without an API key, then you'll get a 401 Unauthorized error.)
+(If you try to get Book Duets without an API key, then you'll get a 401 Unauthorized error.)

 To register for a key:
 <pre><code> POST BASEURL + /register?email="your@email.here" </code></pre>